-If you are forced to miss one of the presentation dates due to an excused medical absence or university conflict, I will arrange an alternate assignment for you to obtain the points that you missed that day.
-This option is available only for excused, documented absences due to a medical emergency, family emergency, or university-sponsored conflict.
-The firms that will be recruiting you for internships have agreed that daytime recruiting events are not an acceptable reason to miss class.
+If you are forced to miss one of the presentation dates due to an excused medical or family emergency, religious holiday, or university conflict, I will arrange an alternate assignment for you to obtain the points that you missed that day.
+This option is available only for excused, documented absences due to a medical emergency, family emergency, religious holiday, or university-sponsored conflict.
+The firms that will be recruiting you for internships have agreed that recruiting activity is not an acceptable reason to miss class.

-Even if allowed, the alternative assignment will generally involve more work than simply attending class and completing the in-class presentation summary sheet.
-Therefore, it is in your best interest to participate in class if at all possible.
+Even if allowed, the alternative assignment will generally involve substantially more work than simply attending class and completing the in-class presentation summary sheet.
+Therefore, it is in your best interest to obtain the presentation summary points in class if at all possible.

-Extra Credit for Participation and Effort (up to 40 additional points)
+Extra Credit for Participation and Effort (up to 35 additional points)

-We all prefer an active classroom environment over excessive lecturing.
+We all prefer an active classroom environment over constant lecturing.
 To give you an incentive to participate, I reserve the right to award extra credit points at the end of the semester based on my subjective (but honest) assessment of your cumulative participation in this class.

-- Up to 10 extra credit points will be awarded for consistent, on-time attendance. - Up to 15 extra credit points will be awarded for in-class participation.
+- Up to 10 extra credit points will be awarded for your professionalism and attentiveness, as evidenced by consistent, on-time attendance. - Up to 13 extra credit points will be awarded for in-class participation.
 I do not expect students to participate constantly, nor do I reward students "by the word."
-Nevertheless, students can earn a few extra credit points over the course of the semester by asking insightful questions, answering questions that I ask in class, offering different perspectives, and showing interest in others' comments. - Up to 15 extra credit points will be awarded for students who make productive use of the online discussion board, as evidenced by posts and especially by answers in response to other students' posts.
+Nevertheless, students can earn a few extra credit points over the course of the semester by asking insightful questions, answering questions that I ask in class, offering different perspectives, participating in case discussions, and showing interest in others' comments. - Up to 12 extra credit points will be awarded for students who make productive use of the online discussion board, as evidenced by posts and especially by constructive replies to other students' posts.
 I do not merely count the number of posts.
 Rather, I try to evaluate the quality of posts in adding to the class experience.

 In awarding extra credit points at the end of the semester, I am generous in awarding some points, but increasingly stringent in awarding more points.
-Thus, the extremes such as 0 extra credit points or 40 extra credit points are very rare.
+Thus, the extremes such as 0 extra credit points or 35 extra credit points are very rare.
 A typical student will earn about 15-20 extra credit points.